realiotech/dstrx-subgraph/README.md

 * We should run mainnet/testnet node on separate servers

-* Create and deploy your graph

-Clone project to same host and
+* Create and deploy your graphs, clone project to same host and

 ```bash
 # testnet network